LGBTQ+ Owned Businesses in Atlanta You Should Know

 7 Stages Theatre

 Located in the heart of Little Five Points, 7 Stages is a professional, nonprofit theater company devoted to engaging artists and audiences by focusing on the social, political and spiritual values of contemporary culture.
 7 Stages gives primary emphasis to international work and the support and development of new plays, new playwrights and new methods of collaboration.

 Horizon Theatre Company has been bringing exciting area and world premieres of contemporary plays to Atlanta’s audiences under the leadership of co-artistic directors and founders Lisa and Jeff Adler since 1983.
 Horizon has introduced Atlanta audiences to the works of such well-known contemporary playwrights as Rebecca Gilman, Wendy Wasserstein and David Hare, as well as plays by talented emerging writers.

 Museum of Design Atlanta (MODA) is the only museum in the Southeast devoted exclusively to the study and celebration of all things design, featuring exhibitions highlighting architecture, industrial and product design, interiors and furniture, graphics, fashion and more.
 MODA examines how design affects our daily lives through engaging exhibitions, educational outreach and special events designed to initiate conversation and community dialogue.

 Out Front Theatre Company

-Since 2016, Out Front Theatre takes pride in artistic storytelling specifically crafted for the LGBTQIA+ communities of Atlanta.
+Since 2016, Out Front Theatre takes pride in artistic storytelling specifically crafted for the LGBTQ+ communities of Atlanta.
 Talented actors and producers innovatively focus on sharing insightful and inclusive experiences through theater and performing arts.
 Out Front’s most notable programing includes landmark queer pieces like “The Most Fabulous Story Ever Told,” “The Rocky Horror Show” and “The Ethel Merman Disco Christmas Spectacular.”